ChaosMcChief/DRLND_p3_compet_collab/Report.md

 ```

 ## Results
 The results are shown in the plot below.
 Interestingly the shown and best results are achieved with a length of 1 for the n-step-bootstrapping.
-Also, the reason that the score isn't higher, is because agent_1 outperformed agent_2 and agent_2 loses fairly often.
+Also, the reason that the score isn't higher, is because agent_1 outperformed agent_2 and agent_2 loses fairly often and quickly.
 If you only let agents play with the learned parameters from agent_1, the games lasts way longer resulting in much higher scores.

 ![Scoreplot](https://github.com/ChaosMcChief/DRLND_p3_compet_collab/blob/master/Results/Scores.png)